 The time and effort that you put in now though, will be rewarded in the future.

-If you’re interested in building a niche website, or monetizing your blog with affiliate marketing, that’s a good thing – but just see it as a long-term investment.
+If you’re interested in building a niche website, or monetizing your blog with affiliate marketing, that’s a great idea – but it is a long-term investment.

-I remember being told this so much in the beginning and, while I took it on board to an extent, part of me still thought otherwise.
+I remember being told this so much in the beginning and, while I took it on board to some extent, part of me still thought otherwise.

 Most people go into this online world full of enthusiasm…

 but it takes a lot more grit and determination to keep on pushing on, once several months have past and progress is slow.

 All that aside, learning about affiliate marketing and all that comes along with it, has so many great PLUS points to it and will reward you in the end.

 I linked you to some free training above, on a platform where I’m a member, (review here)… It’s like a second home to me now.

 Anyway, it’s full of people sharing their own stories, creating training and just offering support – so, it’s a positive place for beginners.

 You can see via the post below what one of the creators has to say about making money online and how long it takes….